 Other advantages of installing an unvented system include reduced noise in the system (since there is no cold water filling of the water storage cistern), and since there is no water storage cistern and the system is essentially sealed, the cold water is not at risk from contamination.

 Unvented water cylinders and the water expansion issue

 Since water increases in volume as it gets warm, unvented cylinders need to include a mechanism that allows the expansion to take place, thereby keeping the cylinders operating at a safe pressure.

 There are two methods of allowing this expansion to take place safely.
 The first is the bubble top unit, which uses an internal air bubble that is produced and trapped at the top of the cylinder when it is installed.
 The other type is the external expansion unit that utilises an expansion vessel to contain the expanded hot water.

-Since unvented hot water tanks are operating at higher pressure than the vented systems and have additional safety features installed, these cylinders need to be installed by boiler specialists who hold a qualification that complies with G3 of building regulations.
+Since unvented hot water tanks operate at higher pressure than vented systems and have additional safety features installed, these cylinders need to be installed by boiler specialists who hold a qualification that complies with G3 of building regulations.
 This means they tend to be far more expensive to install than traditional vented hot water systems.

 Vented hot water systems

 Vented hot water tanks are still the most common type of hot water system found in the UK.
 Unlike newer unvented tanks, these copper tanks are fed by cold water from a header tank (normally located in the loft) and they use gravity to drive the hot water around the home.
 A vent pipe links the vented hot water cylinder and the cold water in the header tank.